 Pensions in deferment, in excess of the GMP, will increase between the date the member left and the date the member retired, as required by statute up to a maximum of 5% per annum.
 Benefits in excess of GMP accrued after 5 April 2009 are increased as required by statute, subject to a maximum of 2.5% per annum for the period of deferment.
+Closure members' benefits receive increases based on the Retail Prices Index, subject to a maximum of 5%, until they leave employment.

-For members of the DB Section, the Kwik Save RBS Section and the Aberness Section, pensions in deferment, in excess of the GMP, increase between the date the member left and the date the member retired as required by statute.
-The revaluation rate is subject to a maximum of 5% per annum for benefits accrued prior to 6 April 2009, and a maximum of 2.5% per annum for benefits accrued after 5 April 2009.
+For members of the DB Section, the Kwik Save RBS Section1 and the Aberness Section, pensions in deferment, in excess of the GMP, increase between the date the member left and the date the member retired as required by statute.
+The revaluation rate is subject to a maximum of 5% per annum for benefits accrued prior to 6 April 2009, and a maximum of 2.5% per annum for benefits accrued after 5 April 2009 (with DB Section member having an underpin of 3% p.a. for pre-2000 benefits).
 The increase refers to the statutory revaluation orders published annually by the Government, and is based on the Retail Prices Index up to 2011, and the Consumer Prices Index from 2011.
-Deferred benefits for Aberness

-Section members are also subject to an underpin based on the value of their Personal Pension Account.
+Deferred benefits for Aberness Section members are also subject to an underpin based on the value of their Personal Pension Account.